 Buffalo: A Presidential Destination

-Buffalo is rife with presidential history.
+Buffalo has a long and proud connection to the Presidency of the United States.
 Millard Fillmore, the 13th President of the United States, was from nearby East Aurora.
-Grover Cleveland, the only man to serve two non-consecutive terms as President, making him the 22nd and 24th President, got his political start in Buffalo before ascending to the highest office in the land.
+Grover Cleveland, the only man to serve two non-consecutive terms as President, making him the 22nd and 24th President, got his political start here — serving as the Mayor of Buffalo — before ascending to the highest office in the land.
 After the assassination of President McKinley at the Pan-American Exposition in Buffalo in 1901, Theodore Roosevelt, then Vice President, took the oath of office at Buffalo’s Wilcox Mansion, now the Theodore Roosevelt Inaugural National Historic Site.

-If Election Day has you thinking about the Presidency and the men who have occupied that office, check out these sites and fun facts that place Buffalo at the center of many points in Presidential history.
+If you’re a history buff, we encourage you to check out these sites and fun facts that place Buffalo at the center of Presidential history.

 1. The Theodore Roosevelt Inaugural National Historic Site is one of only a few sites outside of the nation’s capital where a U.S. president took the oath of office.